joaomede/mcp-hub/README_NEW.md

-# ⚡️ MCP Hub
+# ⚡️ mcpo

-**A powerful MCP Gateway for aggregating multiple Model Context Protocol servers.**
+**MCP Gateway** - A powerful proxy and aggregator for Model Context Protocol (MCP) servers.

-MCP Hub is a simple yet robust gateway that aggregates multiple MCP servers into a single endpoint, providing unified access, authentication, and management for your MCP tools without any protocol conversion.
+mcpo is a simple yet robust gateway that aggregates multiple MCP servers into a single endpoint, providing unified access, authentication, and management for your MCP tools without any protocol conversion.

 Pure MCP-to-MCP.
 No conversions.
 No hassle.

-> **Note**: This project is inspired by and evolved from [mcpo](https://github.com/open-webui/mcpo) by Timothy Jaeryang Baek.
-MCP Hub focuses on pure MCP protocol forwarding without OpenAPI conversion, providing a clean gateway solution for MCP server aggregation.

-## 🤔 Why Use MCP Hub?
+## 🤔 Why Use MCP Gateway?

 Managing multiple MCP servers individually is complex: